-Hey there, do you work from home…or do you want to?
-First, let me say this (or entrepreneurship) isn’t for everybody so please don’t feel like this is the be-all-and-end-all of career formats…’cause it’s not.
+Do you work from home…or do you want to?
+First, let me say this – entrepreneurship isn’t for everybody so please don’t feel like this is the be-all-and-end-all of anything…’cause it’s not.
+It’s a possibility.

+Today’s post shares some steps and encouragement for anyone sure about and ready to make the step from busy on the road to working quietly from home.
 As a lifelong traveller and former hot-footer, by the second or third work-from-home week in 2012, I was just about ready to bite my nails down to my elbows.
-I’d gotten into the habit of packing my days with travel-time and studio sessions.
+I’d gotten into the habit of packing my days with travel-time and studio sessions sprinkled all over the island throughout the day.
 Wholesome meals were few and far between and sleep was barely invited over even just to say ‘hi.’

 To say the shift was a challenge would be an understatement, but focusing on the good, it came with new lessons, a fresh set of skills, a new perspective of life and a more refined character.

-You are more than your career and whether you’re working in a corporate office, group setting or from your home, there’s a purpose for your life that goes way beyond business.
+You are more than a career and whether you’re working in a corporate office, group setting or from your home, there’s a purpose for your life that goes way beyond business.
 When you work from home you have to butter the bread on both sides; tend to your home while minding your business.
+Having and operating a home-based business can sound like a relief and sweet walk in the park to someone cooped up in an office at a job they don’t like, but working at home involves the strategic use of different muscle-groups when it comes to mindset and motivation.

-- entrepreneurial mindset (manage your business, not the other way around)
+- entrepreneurial mindset (managing your business, not the other way around)

 - designated workspace (or work zones)